A brief history of formation of Nagaland State and its districts.

 The major part of what is now Nagaland (excluding its eastern side consisting of Tuensang and Mon Districts) was formerly known as Naga Hills, a District of Assam under the Bengal Presidency under the British Rule.

 The District of Naga Hills was opened in 1866 with its headquarters at Samaguting in the west in the foothills about 15 km away from Dimapur.
-Later the district headquarters was shifted to Wokha in 1876 and two years later in 1878 it was shifted to Kohima.
+Later the district headquarters was shifted to Wokha in 1876 and two years later in 1878, the headquarter of the Naga Hills was shifted to Kohima on 14 November 1878.

 North-East Frontier Tract (NEFT)